 Macro and add-in ready for use...

-If a document contains many comments (inserted via Review tab > New Comment), you may wish to get an overview of all the comments in one place.
-Here you will find both a macro and a free Word add-in that lets you extract all the comments to a new document.
+in the list.
+Here you will find both a macro and a free Word add-in that lets you extract all the acronyms

 You are welcome to use the macros and Word tips provided on this website.